By Isis Darios

 If you own a hotel or any other type of property which accommodates guests, there’s an excellent chance that those guests are sharing their feedback online for the world to see.
 That’s why hotel reputation management online is so critical – it’s all about how you communicate with past guests and how you earn the trust of potential guests to increase sales and revenue.

 What is hotel reputation management?

 Strategies may include tracking review sites (from Google reviews and Tripadvisor to OTAs and social media), replying to reviews in a timely and adequate manner, creating campaigns to boost reviews, and/or using reputation management solutions or brand monitoring tools.
 Another trick is encouraging the best reviews and preventing negative ones by addressing both immediately with a printed guest comment card.
-Download and customize our free comment cards templates with your property’s branding and details.

 Why online reviews matter in the hospitality industry

 An insightful TripAdvisor study found that, given the option between two otherwise identical properties, 79% of users will choose the one with the higher rating.
 The same study revealed that 81% of travelers always or frequently read reviews before booking accommodation.
 These stats go to show that your hotel’s reputation is as good as gold, giving them a competitive advantage.

 Positive feedback has a stronger potential to win guests over than a hotel brand.
 A TrustYou study confirms this result, finding that

 “…travelers are 3.9 times more likely to book a hotel with a higher rating. ”

 For an independent hotel, these results are encouraging.
 It’s a reminder of how powerful your property can be, even without the backing of a well-known hotel chain.
 The results also present a clear path to compete head-on with major brands, namely: deliver a great guest experience, encourage good reviews, and have a consistent process to manage online reviews.